pcal43/mob-filter/README.md

 # MobFilter

-MobFilter is Minecraft mod that allows you to limit spawning of mobs in your world.
+MobFilter is a Minecraft mod that allows you to limit spawning of mobs in your world.
 You can use it to
 * Create safe zones in your world where mobs aren't allowed to spawn.
 * Completely prevent particular mobs from ever spawning
 * Limit mob spawning to specific biomes, times, or light levels